dannymagnus/CI_MS4_Elginis_Restaurant/README.md

 36. As a site owner, I want users to be able to see separate menus for lunch, dinner and drinks
 37. As a logged in administrator, I want to be able to review and approve or delete user comments.
 38. As a site owner, I want users to be able to view the business’ social media
-39. As a logged in administrator, I want to be able to add new content to the website.
+39. As a logged in administrator, I want to be able to create, edit or remove content on the website.

+#### Error Flow
+40. As first time, I user should be able to navigate back through the site structure in case of page not found without using the browser back button.
+41. As a site owner, I want a 404 page that enables users to be able to return to valid areas of the site without using browser controls.

 ## Skeleton